tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 ![ASTER_3D](https://user-images.githubusercontent.com/25497706/66452444-77c05780-ea2e-11e9-9005-f504dc5e618d.png)

 ### Visualizing potential errors
-I tried to use QGIS to help visualize some potential errors that we may encounter.
+I tried to use QGIS to help visualize the potential errors that I may encounter.
-#### Elevation
+####
-Both Aster and SRTM data seem to be more accurate at higher elevation than at lower elevation.
-Moreover, ASTER seem to give a more detailed and comprehensive data at lower elevation.
+According to the elevation model grid difference, Aster and SRTM data seem to be more consistent at higher elevation and steeper lands than at lower elevation and flat land.
+Moreover, there is a lack of sufficent data at extremely flat coastal areas, for example, in Southern Bali.
+However, ASTER seem to give a more detailed, consistent, and comprehensive data at flat regions than SRTM.

-**High elevation**
+**Steep/High elevation region**
 ![High_elevation_comparison](https://user-images.githubusercontent.com/25497706/66488174-83863b00-ea7b-11e9-825c-1430262f3e60.png)

-**Low elevation**
+**Flat/Low elevation**
 ![Low elevation](https://user-images.githubusercontent.com/25497706/66488457-ebd51c80-ea7b-11e9-9ab7-1cf80355f151.png)

 #### Water body
 Both Aster and SRTM data seem to mass up when there is a water body, for example, at the crater lake.
+This may be caused by the fact that the program identify lakes as a piece of flat land.
+The program encountered here may be related to the problem that I had earlier with the ocean.
+For hydrology analysis, therefore, it may be best to identify these lake regions and convert them to nodata.
+Additionaly, the strange straight line pattern as seen across the crater lake may also be caused by the resampling code that I chose to use, which in this caseis bilinear interpolation.
 ![Crater Lake](https://user-images.githubusercontent.com/25497706/66488626-38b8f300-ea7c-11e9-9d10-98831fd190aa.png)

 #### Flow accumulation
-Both Aster and SRTM data seem to be more accurate when the flow accumulation is small.
+From the flow accumulation Grid difference data, both ASTER and SRTM data seem to be more accurate when the flow accumulation is small than when the flow accumulation is large.
+This makes sense because a small mistake may accumulate to a large one as the flows accumulate.